alejandroarmas/arcBot/README.md

 Download [Here](https://github.com/mozilla/geckodriver/releases/download/v0.28.0/geckodriver-v0.28.0-win64.zip)
 and unzip in the same directory your code is in.

-Now you want to make sure that you have Firefox installed into your computer.
+Now you want to make sure that you have Firefox installed and your computer has the PATH correctly identifies your geckodriver.

 Simply change the kerebos credentials in `main.py` to your account info and then run: